Updated on 2024.10.01

 Adding new architectures

 Generally though it gives us a standardized way of doing it.
 And if you know one architecture module in Capstone, you know them all.
-The only thing one needs, is the LLVM support of the architecture or a fork which has it implemented.
+If LLVM doesn’t support your architecture you maybe find a fork which does (this is the case for TriCore or EVM).

 In fact, we added two niche architectures this way.
 TriCore was only implemented in a fork and never upstreamed.
-And the DEC Alpha architecture support was dropped in an earlier LLVM version.
+And the DEC Alpha architecture support was dropped in LLVM 4.
+We just added the td files again, and here we go, we have support for Alpha in Capstone.

 Last overview